noahrichard9/HelloWorld/README.md

 # HelloWorld
-his repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow.
+I am a 22 year old college student at the University of Maryland